Rathunt/Conversation-Sentiment-Analysis/README.md

 Facebook will then create a file for you (I suggest choosing .json as it is cleaner) to download.
 This may take a few hours.

 # Notebooks
+The notebook for this is Message Analysis V2.ipynb.
+I have included some of commented out code to document my own learning.

 # Authors
 Daniel Howes - Entire Project - Rathunt